Orbiting Frog Otolith: Results

 The experiment was successful.
 Electrocardiography (ECG) indices showed the flight frogs to be in good health during the entire flight.
 Vestibular recordings were made as expected.
 Two equipment malfunctions occurred during the flight: pressure in the canister increased to 11 psi, and the temperature decreased to 55 °F for nine hours.
 However, control experiments performed on the ground showed that these malfunctions had little effect on the outcome of the flight experiment.

 Several vestibular response changes were noted during the early period in weightlessness.
 All of the observed changes reverted to normal during the last 10 to 20 hours of the flight, suggesting acclimatization.

+NASA reported that the frogs died shortly before noon, Washington time, on November 15 after more than six days in orbit.

 Frog Otolith Experiment Package (FOEP)

-The Frog Otolith Experiment Package (FOEP) contains all apparatus necessary to assure survival of two frogs.
+The Frog Otolith Experiment Package (FOEP) contains all the apparatus necessary to ensure the survival of two frogs.
 Specimens are housed in a water-filled, self-contained centrifuge which supplies the test acceleration during orbit.
 Frogs are demotorized to prevent dislodging of implanted electrodes and to reduce their metabolic rate.

 Life Support System (LSS): The LSS maintains a regulated environment within the FOEP to assure the survival and normal functioning of two demotorized frogs.
 The lower bulkhead of the inner assembly structure provides mounting space for all life support equipment.

 The package's dimensions were 18 in (457 mm) diameter × 18 in length, weighed 91 lb (41 kg) when loaded.
 Data acquisition consisted of ECG, body temperature, and vestibular activity.
 There was also a ground-based FOEP test unit which the FOEP could be connected preflight for ventilation and verification of environmental conditions prior to loading in the spacecraft.